What is the Best Way to Go from Phuket Airport to my Hotel?

 The Airport Bus Phuket has been quietly around for years, but not many travellers ride it as it doesn’t go to any beach.
 It only goes from Phuket Airport to the old Phuket Town bus terminal.
 The ride costs 100 baht only and lasts 1h30 as bus stops at eight stations along the way.
 The Airport bus departs every hour from 5 a.m. to 7 p.m. from Phuket old bus terminal (not far from Royal Phuket City hotel).

 Why not treat yourself or surprise your loved one with a smooth luxury ride from or to the airport with a Mercedes-Benz S500e, Mercedes-Benz E220d, Ford Everest Titanium, or Toyota Alphard Hybrid.
-Once in a while, it’s nice to make is special! (especially if you are planning to propose during the holiday).
+Once in a while, it’s nice to make it memorable! (especially if you are planning to propose during the holiday).
 Check the rates at Phuket Luxury Transfers Limousine Service (not sponsored!)